Couleslaw/Project-L/docs/FunctionDocs/index.md

 When you select a reward, its number in the shared reserve will decrease by 1 and appear in red, while the number in your column will increase by 1 and appear in green.
 "%}

 After you choose a reward, you will get the points for the puzzle and the pieces used to complete it.
-It is also removed from you row in the <u>Player Zone</u>.
+It is also removed from your row in the <u>Player Zone</u>.

 {% include note.html content="
 If you have used the *Master* action and completed more than one puzzle, you will be prompted to choose a reward for each of them, one at a time.
 "%}

+If an AI player finishes a puzzle, the process of it choosing a reward will be visually indicated in the same way as described above.

+In the very unlikely event that there are no pieces left in the shared reserve (and therefore there is no possible reward), you will _not_ be prompted to choose a reward.
+Instead, the puzzle will be highlighted, you will be returned the used pieces and then it will be automatically removed from your row in the <u>Player Zone</u>.

 ### Control Zone in Detail